Key security: AWS Nitro Enclaves

 Non-custodial guarantee

-Neither Sequence nor Polygon can unilaterally move user funds.
+Neither OMS nor Polygon can unilaterally move user funds.
 The key security properties that enforce this:- User keys are sharded using Shamir’s Secret Sharing across multiple geographically distributed remote key holders.
-No single entity, including Sequence, holds a complete key.
+No single entity, including the operator, holds a complete key.

-- The signing enclave requires a valid session attestation from the Identity Instrument to decrypt and use any key shard.
+- The signing enclave requires a valid attestation from the in-enclave authentication service to decrypt and use any key shard.

-- Session attestations are scoped to a specific app domain and expire.
+- Attestations are scoped to a specific app domain and expire.
 A compromised attestation cannot be reused by a different app or after expiry.